-The present six month monitoring period to January 2008 marks seven and a half years since the completion of beach nourishment in mid 2000 at the northern Gold Coast, and seven years since the major phase of reef construction was completed in December 2000.
+The present six month monitoring period to July 2008 marks eight years since the completion of beach nourishment in mid 2000 at the northern Gold Coast, and seven and a half years since the major phase of reef construction was completed in December 2000.
 A limited number of additional geocontainers were placed across the crest of the Gold Coast Reef in November - December 2001 (17 bags), November 2002 (10 bags) and January - August 2004 (15 bags).
 During the period January - April 2005 approximately 59,000 m3 of additional sand dredged from the Broadwater was placed along the northern Gold Coast beachfront.
 Additional minor nourishment of approximately 6,400 m3 of sand, sourced from excavations undertaken at local development sites, was placed during the period February to July 2007.
-During the current monitoring period August 2007 to January 2008, minor nourishment of the beach has taken place at Higman Street, with 9,790 m3 of sand being placed between 16th November 2007 and 28th November 2007.
+In November 2007 there was minor nourishment of the beach at Higman Street, with 9,790 m3 of sand being placed between 16th November 2007 and 28th November 2007.
+Between 18th December 2007 and March 2008, approximately 80,000 m3 of sand was placed at Margaret Avenue, Broadbeach.
+This was outside of the study area covered in this report, but is still a part of the same longshore sediment transport system.